silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 ***Multigraphs and Combining Diacritics***

 Multigraphs are an orthographic phenomenon in which two characters put together are treated as one single unit.
-In an LDML file, these are denoted by surrounding the grouped characters in curly brackets, such as the {LL} in the example above.
+In an LDML file, these are denoted by surrounding the grouped characters in curly brackets, such as the {LL} in the example at the top of this page.
 This is important because the spaces between individual characters are only in these lists for human convenience; they do not indicate anything on a codified scale, nor are they required for the LDML file to function properly.
 To a computer, [s t] and [st] mean the same thing, so if you want to specifically indicate that "st" is a multigraph, you need to enter it as [{st}].

 Note that this is also required for any characters that use combining diacritics.
-This gets into the territory of Normalization, which is described in far greater detail [here][normalization].
+This gets into the territory of Normalization, which is described in far greater detail in [Unicode Technical Standard #15][normalization].
 Essentially, some characters with diacritics have their own unique codepoint that is separate from the two individual codepoints for the character and combining diacritic.
 For example, 'á' is codepoint U+00E1, while 'a' is U+0061 and the combining acute accent is U+0301.
 In this case, since 'á' has a single codepoint, no brackets are needed.
 However, in cases where there is no single codepoint for a specific character-diacritic combination, brackets are needed to ensure that the diacritic remains "attached" to its respective character.

 For example, there is no single codepoint for 'a̱'.
 It consists of 'a' (U+0061) and the combining macron below (U+0331).
 If left without brackets in an exemplar list, the regex would assume that 'a' and the macron were two separate letters of the alphabet.
 Written with brackets as '{a̱}', however, causes the regex to treat it as a single unit, just as it would act with 'á'.